 - UI, i.e. the “user interface” is the graphical layout of a page or an application.
 Every element you can see (and fiddle around with) has to be designed.
 UI focuses on a product’s aesthetics — color palettes, graphics, typography, diagrams, etc. This includes all the texts, images, animations, sliders, buttons and other items or fields the user looks and/or interacts with.

 - UX, i.e. the “user experience” is the inner logic of those ways the user interacts with a page or an app.
 The experience should be smooth and intuitive.
 The user should be able to navigate logically and accomplish whatever they came there to do (e.g. find some information, finish a task, use some tool, etc).

 Why UX and UI need balance?

-UX and UI are both crucial for the user to be able to use and enjoy the product.
+UX with good emphasis on UI is crucial for the user to be able to use and enjoy the product.
 A product might look fantastic but not work properly, resulting in an overall bad experience.
 At the same time, good UI design makes sure the visual language is comprehensible for the user.
 Good UI can compensate for a clunky UX to some extent and vice versa but for the best results, they should work together in harmony - that’s when the magic starts happening.

 P.S.
 You should also bear in mind that the user and their ability to use and navigate the product always comes first.
 UX/UI doesn’t happen in a vacuum - people have contextual expectations for certain environments and don’t bother reinventing the wheel in your super-original setting.
 It’s like expecting certain visual cues in airports all around the world.
 You’re not looking for adventure in a web page or an app unless it’s something that makes it inherently better or more intuitive.
 At the end of the day, a button should be recognizable as a button - and work like, well, a button.